 Article 81(3) LFIP states that international protection applicants and status holders are free to seek counselling services provided by NGOs.

 SGDD-ASAM, the largest NGO and implementing partner of UNHCR in Turkey, has offices in more than 40 provinces in Turkey and provides counselling and information services.
-In 2019, several offices were closed including Nigde and Afyon branches which had been active for 10 years.
-Unfortunately, this meant a loss of field experience and memory in some cities.

 Other organisations such as Refugee Rights Turkey and International Refugee Rights Association in Istanbul and Mülteci-Der in Izmir have helplines and can be accessed by phone.
 Refugee Support Centre (Mülteci Destek Derneği, MUDEM) has presence in various provinces, while IKGV has different offices in Turkey and provides information and psycho-social support.
 Support to Life and YUVA are also mainstream organisations that are very active in the field, the former having a presence in eight cities.